strapi/documentation/docs/developer-docs/latest/development/export-import.md

 <!-- more details including the file structure of exp data on this page-->
 # Data Export-Import System <BetaBadge />

-Sometimes you need to move data out of or into a Strapi instance.
+Occasionally you need to move data out of or into a Strapi instance.
 The data export-import feature allows you to efficiently extract data from an existing instance and import that data into a separate instance.
 Strapi provides a CLI-based tool that allows you to export and import data.
 Common use cases include:

 - creating a data backup,
 - transferring data between environments such as staging and production,